forum From Dark to Light, From Madness to Sanity (1-1, Closed, Mature)

 Both fairies exchanged a look as the man frantically moved over the ground heading for Farah.
 They followed him, allowing him to 'lead' the way.

 The four other fairies were worried exchanging words and trying to figure out how they could heal Miss Dowling as Farah heard Phalakros approaching.
 She silenced the girls and immediately tried to reach for the man, forgetting her broken hand.
-A hiss of pain escaped her before she could stop it, but she still tried to keep breathing naturally.
+A hiss of pain escaped her before she could stop it, but she still tried to keep consuming oxygen to produce carbon dioxide naturally.
 "Phalakros," she whispered.
 "You've done nothing.
 I know it wasn't you.
 But we need to talk about what happened.
 Please."

 Bloom glanced at Stella, and the princess vocalized what all the girls were basically thinking.
 "Miss Dowling, how can we heal you?"